 Learning to study online

-When I first started, I was a little nervous about learning online.
+When I first started as a Cardio Tech student at Stenberg, I was a little nervous about learning online.
 I knew I had to be accountable for myself and complete the course work for each day.
 However, as this was what I wanted to do, studying was much more enjoyable as my motivation was in full strength to do my best.
 The good thing about online programs is that you can work from home and keep a full or part-time job.
 My classmates absolutely love this as some are parents, have jobs and live across Canada.
 I have a copious amount of respect for them as they can balance everything and excel greatly in class!

 Watching Grey’s Anatomy pays off

 The next course was the most challenging as it was Anatomy and Physiology.
 It included a lot of memorizing – no slacking in this course by binge watching Grey’s.
-I learned so much about each body system and how they work and interact with each other.
+I learned so much about each body system and how they work and interact with each other as a cardio tech student.
 I’m so glad I chose a career path with the heart at its core!
 This organ is the life source that provides the energy and foundations for other organs in our body to function.

 The bread and butter